 That's awesome!

 So let's learn how and why we should be praying.
+Let's be like King David who prayed:

 Before we start, we should take some time to define prayer.
 After all, how can we discuss something if we aren't entirely clear as to what we are discussing.
 What is Prayer?